luislopez-dev/.NET-Software-DevOps-Architecture/README.md

 <strong>Defines the application services and coordinates communication between the presentation layer and the business logic.</strong>

-These services might be refactored into individual use cases in future updates.
+The services in this project might be refactored into individual use cases in future updates.

 ### Infrastructure